Luh-code/FlagEx/README.md

 int main()
 {
 	flx::FlagChain chain;				// Create a flx::FlagChain object with the name chain chain.flags = FLAGX | FLAGY;			// Set the flags Memeber of the FlagChain object chain.add<void, int>(FLAGA, funcA, 2);		// funcA() is a void with an integer attribute, thus: <void, int>
 	chain.add<>(FLAGB, funcB, chain.pause);		// funcB() is a boolean with no attributes.
-If funcB returns false, the chain.pause() is called chain.add<bool>(FLAGB, funcB2); 	  				 // Here bool needs to be defined in the template, because there isn't a catch function chain.add<void>(FLAGC, funcC)						   // Doesn't get executed because FLAGC isn't defined chain.execute(); 										   		   // Executes the FlagChain }
+If funcB returns false, the chain.pause() is called chain.add<bool>(FLAGB, funcB2);			// Here bool needs to be defined in the template, because there isn't a catch function chain.add<void>(FLAGC, funcC);			// Doesn't get executed because FLAGC isn't defined chain.execute();				// Executes the FlagChain
+}
 ```